It has been a busy year for breastfeeding advocates!

-- In January, SDCBC applauded to New Jersey for signing bill to prohibit breastfeeding discrimination.
+- In January, SDCBC applauded to New Jersey for signing a bill to prohibit breastfeeding discrimination.
 Firing or discriminating against women who breastfeed at work was finally prohibited under the state legislation signed by Gov. Chris Christie on Monday, Jan 8.

 - In May, SDCBC called for support to SB 937, a new bill that would improve requirements for workplace accommodations in California.
 If passed, it would require a lactation room or location to include prescribed features.
 The Bill was, unfortunately, vetoed.

-- It was reported in June that breastfeeding babies were separated from moms at U.S.-Mexico border.
-SDCBC responded to the family separation and released a statement that against the detention of immigrant children, noting it could affect health for a whole-of-society.
+- It was reported in June that breastfeeding babies were separated from moms at the U.S.-Mexico border.
+SDCBC responded to the family separation and released a statement against the detention of immigrant children, noting it could affect health for a whole-of-society.

-- In August, SDCBC invited world recognized neuroscientist Dr. Nils Bergman to examine why infants need to bond with their mothers early on at the coalition’s National Breastfeeding Month seminar.
+- In August, SDCBC invited world-recognized neuroscientist, Dr. Nils Bergman, to examine why infants need to bond with their mothers early on at the coalition’s National Breastfeeding Month seminar.

 - In October, SDCBC celebrated the 10th Annual Liquid Gold Gala, a fundraiser night for our wonderful cause.
 Thank you to your support, the coalition met its goal this year by raising close to $15,000 in the evening.

 - In November, SDCBC applauded to the Friendly Airports for Mothers Act, which made U.S. airports a better place for eight our of 10 new mothers in the U.S. breastfeeding their babies (CDC, 2016)!